Environmental enforcement has fallen off under Biden, report says - NewsBreak

 In the budget for the fiscal year that ends in September of 2023, Biden’s administration sought a total EPA budget of nearly $11.9 billion, about 1,900 new full time employees and an additional $213 million for civil enforcement efforts.

-Congress is currently finalizing appropriations legislation that includes a $10.1 billion EPA budget , less than Biden sought but still an increase of $576 million.
+Late last week Congress passed appropriations legislation that includes a $10.1 billion EPA budget , less than Biden sought but still an increase of $576 million.
 It includes an additional $71.6 million for enforcement and compliance.

 “We’re pleased to see Congress is increasing EPA’s enforcement budget in their 2023 omnibus spending bill, and call on our leaders to take immediate steps to further improve enforcement of environmental laws by confirming David Uhlman as head of EPA’s enforcement and compliance office as soon as possible,” said Patrick Drupp, the Sierra Club’s deputy legislative director.

-The post Environmental enforcement has fallen off under Biden, report says appeared first on Indiana Capital Chronicle .
+The post Environmental enforcement has fallen off under Biden, report says appeared first on Kansas Reflector .

 Comments / 0